Pedro de Ayala: Treaty of Ayton (1497)

 Don Pedro de Ayala helped negotiate the Treaty between England and Scotland signed at the church of Ayton on 30 September 1497, acting as the commissioner of the Scottish King.
 The commissioners for England were William Warham, Richard Foxe and John Cartington.
 Another englishmen present were Thomas Howard, Earl of Surrey (later 2nd duke of Norfolk) and his two eldest sons, whom he knighted at Ayton castle on the same day.

-The other Scottish commissioners were Bishop Elphinstone, Andrew Forman, Sir Patrick Hume of Fastcastle, and Richard Lawson.
+The other Scottish commissioners were Bishop Elphinstone, Andrew Forman, Patrick Hume of Fast Castle, and Richard Lawson.
 A seven-year truce between England and Scotland was agreed, from sunrise that day till sunset on 30 September 1504.
 Shipping and trade were to be conducted according to the previous Treaty of York.
 Border wardens on either side were given new powers, especially regarding the execution of cross-border murderers after 20 days detention, and capital punishment for thieves caught red-handed.
 Criminals seeking cross-border asylum would be returned or banished after 20 days.
 Neither King should harbour the other's rebels.
 Berwick, a disputed border town, was specifically included in the abstinence from war.
 Neither King was to demolish or restore the fishgarth, a salmon trap at Kirkandrews on Esk.

 James gave Ayala authority to negotiate extensions and revisions.
 In its final form, the Spanish monarchs Ferdinand and Isabella were appointed to arbitrate future disputes and unresolved issues such as redress for damages caused by the recent invasions.
 On either side a number of men were appointed as Conservators of the truce with powers to oversee border justice to maintain the Treaty.
 James IV signed a ratification of the treaty at St Andrews on 10 February 1498.
 On 13 December 1497, Henry VII signed an agreement confirming the role of the Spanish monarchs as arbitrators.
 In March 1498, Ayala negotiated an extension of the treaty of Ayton, acting as the commissioner of James IV in further discussions with William Warham.